-Diane Keaton as "Erica"
+Diane Keaton Awards

 When aging womanizer Harry Sanborn (Jack Nicholson) and his young girlfriend, Marin (Amanda Peet), arrive at her family's beach house in the Hamptons, they find that her mother, dramatist Erica Barry (Diane Keaton), also plans to stay for the weekend.
 Erica is scandalized by the relationship and Harry's sexist ways.
 But when Harry has a heart attack, and a doctor (Keanu Reeves) prescribes bed rest at the Barry home, he finds himself falling for Erica -- who, for once, may be out of his league.

 Bessie (Diane Keaton) and Lee (Meryl Streep) are sisters who have remained apart for nearly 20 years due to radically different personalities and life paths.
 Bessie remained in Florida to care for their ill, bed-ridden father (Hume Cronyn), and Lee moved to Ohio to marry and have a family.
 But Bessie's doctor (Robert De Niro) has informed her she has leukemia and needs a bone marrow transplant.
 Bessie's prognosis and Lee's troubled son (Leonardo DiCaprio) create an unexpected family reunion.

 This docudrama chronicles the life and mysterious disappearance of boundary-breaking pilot Amelia Earhart (Diane Keaton).
 Pushed into the limelight by her husband, publisher George Putnam (Bruce Dern), Earhart is set to become the first person to circumnavigate the globe at the equator.
 As the publicity mounts behind her fateful 1937 flight, Earhart trains with pilot Paul Mantz (Paul Guilfoyle) and clashes with Putnam over the inclusion of navigator Fred Noonan (Rutger Hauer) on the voyage.